Nihilantropy/committy/docs/COMMIT_CONVENTION.md

 - Reference issue numbers when applicable
 - Use keywords that GitHub recognizes (like "Fixes #123")

-## 3. AutoCommit's Adopted Format
+## 3. Committy's Adopted Format

-Based on the above research, AutoCommit generates commit messages with the following format:
+Based on the above research, Committy generates commit messages with the following format:

 ### 3.1 Basic Format